American greyhound racing is in decline

 Gambling on dog racing continues to decrease

 At the same time that overall gambling on dog racing is declining, a trend toward simulcast gambling continues.
-In 2014, just over three-quarters (75%) of all wagers on dog races were made by simulcast or advanced-deposit wagering.
+In 2022, over 98% of all wagers on dog races were made by simulcast or advanced-deposit wagering.

 Dog tracks are closing around the world